Shusshu/Android-RecurrencePicker/README.md

 Credits
 =======

- This library uses Google Calendar Date & Time pickers from [Laurent Flavien's library][2]
+ This library uses Google Calendar Date & Time pickers from [Laurent Flavien & Edison Wang's library][2]

  The original source code of the recurrence picker can be found [here][3]